ga-dc/wdi5-project4/readme.md

 - Should you go the opposite route and want to go crazy with your domain model and incorporate several complex multi-model associations, that's awesome too!
 - You can also take the road between and have a bit of everything.
 (Also awesome!!)

+Don't forget, we're looking for evidence of comprehension of the material we've taught.
+So no matter which route you take, do your best work!
+Be sure to check out the [rubric](/rubric.md).

 ## Checkpoints
 > These will be updated throughout the next two weeks, so be sure to check for updated checkpoints

 ### Tuesday HW (26 May)
-SUBMIT your project idea as an issue to THIS repo.
+SUBMIT your project idea as an issue to THIS repo before 9:00 AM Wednesday.